 - Yes

-- O No
+- No

 - No opinion

-Based on the current ePrivacy Directive, this choice left up to Member States was coherent with the rules of the Directive.
-Today, this issue is already covered by the new GDPR.
+As this question refers the ePrivacy, the answer is positive as the Directive left room for Member States to choice between various regimes.
+However, today this issue is already covered by GDPR without room for monoeuvre for Member States.
 Question 9: There is legal uncertainty as to whether messages sent through social media are covered by the opt-in provision applying to email (Art 13.1) or by opt-out provisions (Art 13.3).
 Please indicate whether you agree or not with the following statements.

-Yes No No opinion I find it more reasonable to apply to marketing messages sent through social media the same rules as for email (opt in) 0 0 © I find it more reasonable to apply to marketing messages sent through social media opt out rules (Art 13) • 0 0
+Yes No No opinion I find it more reasonable to apply to marketing messages sent through social media the same rules as for email (opt in) 0 0 I find it more reasonable to apply to marketing messages sent through social media opt out rules (Art 13) ۲ 0